segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 If you've run the command ng serve (above): visit http://localhost:4200/ and see the site rendering.
 This also provides some links to much more comprehensive AngularCLI tutorials.

 ## MongoDB locally
-When in production we will host MongoDB remotely (because the remote user won't be able to access the DB on your machine!), however, it's really useful to have a local version for development and testing.
+When in production we will host MongoDB remotely (or in a container) because the remote user won't be able to access the DB on your machine!
+It's really useful to have a local version for development and testing.
 In this step we will locally install Mongo and make sure it's working.

 The first step is to add the MogoDB repo as a trusted source:
 '''